Opinion: South Africans need to face some harsh truths | The China Post

 Africans elsewhere outraged by attacks

-From Zambian students marching to the South African High Commission, to the South African Embassy in Nigeria being temporarily closed following protests, the rest of Africa is not happy.
+From Zambian students marching on the South African High Commission, to the South African Embassy in Nigeria being temporarily closed following protests, the rest of Africa is not happy.

 Nigerian artists Tiwa Savage and Burna Boy have also instituted a cultural boycott of South Africa.